Skip to main content

 4. Choose banks that also offer student credit cards

 When used wisely, credit cards are a great way to build your credit score and learn financial skills that will come in handy as you get older.
-When shopping around for the right student chequing account, it may be worth it to investigate a bank's student credit card options as well.
+When shopping around for the right student chequing account, it may be worth it to investigate the bank's student credit card options as well.

-5. Consider extra perks like rewards
+5. Consider extra perks

 How to open a student bank account